yinstardev/embed-react-native-sdk/README.md

           }
      });
     ```
     *(This example shows the basic structure.
-You'll need to adapt the initialization options and Liveboard ID)*
+You'll need to adapt the initialization options and Liveboard ID.
+If using JavaScript, remove the TypeScript type annotations.)*

-    **Note:** If you are using a standard JavaScript project (`App.js`), the code structure will be similar, just without the TypeScript type annotations.
-You would still import the necessary components, call `init`, and use `<LiveboardEmbed />`.

 5.  **Replace Placeholders:** Remember to replace `your-ts-host`, `YOUR_AUTH_TOKEN`, and `your-liveboard-id` in the code with your actual ThoughtSpot environment details and authentication mechanism.